abidaaa/wolf3d/README.md

 ### *Installation*

 To generate an executable for this project run make in the root of the project directory.
-This project will only work on MacOS El Capitan/Sierra/HighSierra(maybe) and even then, no promises!

 ### *Usage*